 - Providing inadequate care after surgery

-Contact a Bergen County Malpractice Attorney
+Contact a Medical Mapractice Lawyer in Bergen County

 At The Law Offices of Jeffrey S. Hasson, P.C., our experienced law firm works closely with experts, including accountants, to establish your monetary losses and obtain the compensation you deserve.
 Our law firm offers free consultations to discuss the specifics of your medical malpractice case, please call us at (201) 928-0300 or contact us via our online contact form.
-Our Bergen County medical malpractice lawyers have 9+ decades of combined experience serving Fort Lee, Bergen County and the entire state of New Jersey.
+Our Bergen County medical malpractice attorneys have 9+ decades of combined experience serving Fort Lee, Bergen County and the entire state of New Jersey.
 Medical malpractice cases can have life altering consequences and our attorneys are on your side.